ardanlabs/gotraining/topics/go/README.md

 **Quotes**

-"You are personally responsible for the software you write." - Stephen Bourne (Bourne shell)
+_"You are personally responsible for the software you write." - Stephen Bourne (Bourne shell)_

-_"And the difference between juniors+seniors to those who are in-between, is the confidence to ask "dumb" questions."_ - Natalie Pistunovich
+_"And the difference between juniors+seniors to those who are in-between, is the confidence to ask "dumb" questions." - Natalie Pistunovich_

 _"Mistakes are an inevitable consequence of doing something new and, as such, should be seen as valuable; without them, we'd have no originality." - Ed Catmull (President of Pixar)_

+_"It takes considerable knowledge just to realize the extent of your own ignorance." - Thomas Sowell_

 ---